MadeByThePinsHub/handbook/handbook-src/community-hub/network-federation/index.md

 > See [Contacting Fed Support](support.md)

+## Ban Reasons

+> See [our list](fedban-reasons.md) for valid ban reasons.
+We'll update this list as more reasons arise.

+## Federation Support Docs

+> Visit <https://fedsupport.madebythepins.tk> to read the Federation Support Docs, hosted on GitBook.
+Also its contents are [open-source in GitHub.](https://github.com/RetardedCasesOnTG/fedsupport-docs)

 ## Joining the Federation

 If you're using these bots below, you can join to our Community Network fed (subscribe if you have an fed).
 We recommend to use Rose and join there because our fbanlist is more up-to-date and also our fed is